(Short article and to the point. Well, short for me):

 Too often these days, my reliable gaydar tells me that a guy I see — especially on television — is Queer.
 But his wedding ring is on the wrong hand.
 It’s on the breeder hand.
 So, I become confused and I ask with a sense of resignation: Is he in the closet and married to a female?
 Who the fuck knows!
 Or, does this Queer boy wear his wedding ring on the wrong hand?
 It’s very confusing.
 The image of a left hand wedding ring and breeders is heavily cemented in the public’s mind as a straight relationship and has been so for generations.
 That image is not going to change.
 That’s like trying to change the image of a cross/crucifix and saying it’s not connected to Christianity.
 Not going to happen.
 But when I see wedding rings on the right hand in the US, I’m not confused.

 So, to sum up:

 Queer marriages: Wedding rings on right hand and muchas gracias/thank you very much for doing that.
 It removes any confusion.

-Breeder marriages: Wedding rings on left hand (per society’s tradition).
+Breeder marriages: Wedding rings on left hand (per society’s heteronormative tradition).

-As I’m concluding this, there’s a guy on television I read as a queer boy.
-His wedding ring on left hand.
-So, is he in the closet and married to a female or does he have his wedding ring on the wrong hand?
+As I’m concluding this, there’s a guy on television I read as a Queer boy.
+But his wedding ring is on his left hand. (roll eyes) Sigh.
+Yet another one.
+I see this every day.
+So, is he in the unhealthy closet and married to a female or does he have his wedding ring on the wrong hand?
 Who knows?!
-As I’ve asked many times: What has happened to my fellow queers?
+As I’ve asked many times: What has happened to my fellow Queers?
 Queers can’t even get the wedding ring thing right.
-Something as simple as what hand to wear their wedding ring on so as not to be mistaken for a fucking breeder. (jesus fucking christ).
-Chau.—el barrio rosa
+Something as simple as what hand to wear their wedding ring on, so as not to be mistaken for a fucking breeder. (jesus fucking christ).